The translation of this document is outdated.

 (6) The prohibitions and restrictions specified in Paragraphs

-one, two, and three of this Section shall apply to the sending of
+one, two, and three of this Section do apply to the sending of

 commercial communications to natural persons.